Who is an Entrepreneur today?

 For me, Entrepreneurship is the spirit of being an entrepreneur.

 As I always tell the new generation entrepreneurs, Startups should bootstrap.
-Build a viable business model and then raise funds else they will be simply adding to the list of failed startups in 2016 which keeps increasing with every passing year.
+Build a viable business model and then raise funds else they will be simply adding to the list of famous failed companies in India which keeps increasing with every passing year.

 For some reason, they find me an old school and move on in their pursuit to “raise funds”, spend a fortune to grow fast and then fail fast.